-The Croatian Sheepdog, also known as the Hrvatski Ovcar, is an ancient breed that has retained much of its original characteristics to this day.
-They are a hard-working, healthy, loyal herding dog that thrives in an active home where they are given lots of exercise and stimulation.
+The Croatian sheepdog is an ancient herding breed that has retained many of its original characteristics, like a stocky build, lively temperament, and calm disposition, to this day.
+They're hard-working, healthy, and loyal herding dogs that will thrive best in an active home where they are given a lot of exercise and stimulation.

 Height: 16 to 21 inches